-The NBU places deposit certificates by way of tender.
-If necessary, the NBU may conduct unscheduled tenders on deposit certificates placement, as well as decide on their early repayment, upon prior notification to the relevant banks.
+The NBU places deposit certificates for up to 14 days and/or up to 100 days by way of tender.
+If necessary, the NBU may decide on early repayment of deposit certificates, upon prior notification to the relevant banks.

 Where there is a deficit in the structural liquidity of the Ukrainian banking system, the NBU will turn its focus to liquidity operations and instruments, including (but not limited to) overnight loans, loans for liquidity support and repo operations, as described below.